Exabel/api/exabel/api/data/doc/relationships.rst

 ..  http:post:: /v1/relationshipTypes

     :reqjson string name: Relationship type resource name on the format ``relationshipTypes/{relationshipTypeId}`` (required).
-Identifier must start with a letter, and can only use uppercase letters.
+The part of the relationship type id after the namespace must start with an uppercase letter, and can only consist of uppercase letters, numbers, and underscore, and at most consist of 64 character, i.e. match the regex ``[A-Z][A-Z0-9_]{0,63}``.
     :reqjson string description: Relationship type description.
     :reqjson object properties: Relationship type properties.